1992–93 Coventry City F.C. season: Season summary

 After narrowly avoiding relegation the previous season, Coventry's form improved this season and the club finished in a stable 15th position.
 The club began the season with a run of six wins from their opening eight games to sit in second place, but a run of 11 games without a win, albeit a run with only three defeats, dragged the club down to ninth.
 The club's form for the next quarter of the season saw the club rise to fifth with a genuine possibility of challenging for European qualification.
 However, after the sale of striker Robert Rosario (a key provider for the firepower of the likes of Micky Quinn and Peter Ndlovu) to strugglers Nottingham Forest, another run of 11 games with only one win dragged Coventry to 15th, the lowest place they had occupied all season - finishing only three points above the relegation zone.
-Survival was only secured on the final day of the season with a thrilling 3–3 draw with Leeds United.
+Survival had already been secured by the final day of the season, the campaign ending with a thrilling 3–3 draw with Leeds United.